-Junior referees (JR) will be refereeing the U8 & U9 games played on Saturday mornings at King George Park.
+Junior Referees (JR) will act as Game Leaders the U6, U7, U8 & U9 games played on Saturday mornings at King George Park.
 There are also U8 & u9 girls games on Sunday mornings that we optionally cover.

-- Only U8 & U9 teams willing to support the JRs will Normally the U8 and U9s are required to supply their own referee.
+- Only teams willing to support the JRs will have Game Leaders allocated to their games.
+Normally the U6, U7, U8 and U9s are required to supply their own referee.

 - JRs will wear special bibs that say ‘Junior Referee in training’.

 - The JR must be accompanied to all games by a parent or carer.
 Running a game is a big responsibility and backup is required should any situation arise JRs might not be equipped to handle.
-For example, obnoxious parents who think this is the World
+For example, difficult parents who think this is the World Cup

 - Patience, self-reliance & initiative also come in handy

-Being a JR is a dual role.
-Not only do the JRs need to know the rules & keep the game going, they are also helping the U8 & U9s who are still learning how to play.
+Being a Game Leader is a dual role.
+Not only do the JRs need to know the rules & keep the game going, they are also helping the MiniRoos who are still learning how to play.
 The JRs will also be expected to show players the correct way to do things when they are unsure.

 How often JRs will be scheduled to ref a game will depend on how many sign up for the program.
 There are around 3-8 games each week at KGP.
-Depending on interest the JR’s may or may not referee every weekend.
+Depending on interest the JR’s may or may not be allocated a game every weekend.